neoforged/.github/primers/1.22/index.md

     - `cannotAttackWithItem` - Checks whether the player cannot attack with the item.
     - `getItemSwapScale` - Returns the scalar to use for the item swap animation.
     - `resetOnlyAttackStrengthTicker` - Resets the attack strength ticker.
+- `net.minecraft.world.food.FoodData#hasEnoughFood` - Whether the current food level is greater than 6 hunger (or three full hunger bars).
 - `net.minecraft.world.item`
     - `Item$Properties`
         - `spear` - Adds the spear components.